Skip to main content

 5

-When the dauphinoise has baked for 5 mins, pop the salmon on the middle shelf to bake until the crumbs are golden and the fish is cooked through, 10-15 mins.
+When the potatoes have been in the oven for 5 mins, pop the salmon on the middle shelf to bake until the crumbs are golden and the salmon is cooked through, 10-15 mins.
 IMPORTANT: The salmon is cooked when opaque in the middle.
-Meanwhile, heat a drizzle of oil in a frying pan on medium-high heat.
+While the salmon cooks, heat a drizzle of oil in a frying pan on medium-high heat.
 Halve any thick broccoli stems lengthways.
 Stir-fry for 2-3 mins, then add a splash of water.
 Pop a lid on the pan, or cover in foil, and cook until almost tender, a further 2-3 mins.

 6

 Once the broccoli is almost tender, add the sugar snap peas to the pan.
 Season with salt and pepper, then cover again and allow to cook until everything is tender, 2-3 mins.
 Remove the pan from the heat.
-When everything is ready, carefully transfer the salmon to your plates.
-Serve the dauphinoise, broccoli and sugar snaps alongside.
-Finish with a sprinkle of the remaining parsley.
+Carefully transfer the salmon to plates and add a generous spoonful of dauphinoise potato.
+Finish with the broccoli, sugar snaps and a sprinkle of chives.
 Enjoy!